tomasz-szymanek/burda-media-recruitment/README.md

 - To run tests use `yarn run test`
 - To start the app use `yarn run start`
-- To lint and check the code use `yarn run lint && yarn run prettier`
+- To lint and check the code use `yarn run lint && yarn run format:check`

 ## husky